kiranmak/semcomm/qsc.md

 ## Submission Instructions

 Submissions must be original, unpublished work, and not under consideration at another conference or journal.
-Paper submissions should adhere to the IEEE Conference formatting requirements  with double column and the font size must be 10 points.
+Paper submissions should adhere to the IEEE Conference formatting requirements  with double columns and the font size must be 10 points.
 The length of the final paper with all its content (including references) must not exceed 6 pages.
-Papers must include author’s names and affiliations for single-blind peer reviewing by the PC.
+Papers must include the author’s names and affiliations for single-blind peer reviewing by the PC.
 Authors of accepted papers are expected to present their papers at the workshop.

 The IEEE template [available here](https://www.ieee.org/conferences/publishing/templates.html)

 #### Paper Submission

-Please submit your paper using workshop's  Coming soon
+Please submit your paper via the official ICNP 2023 Submission page: https://sqsc23.hotcrp.com

-## Programme Committe
+## Programme Committee

 #### General Co-Chairs

 - Lijun Dong, Futurewei Technologies Inc., U.S.A
 - Roberto Rojas-Cessa, New Jersey Institute of Technology, U.S.A

 #### Workshop PC Co-Chairs